biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 [object
 ownership](http://biopython.org/wiki/GSOC2011_Mocapy#Testing_and_Improving_Mocapy_Bindings)
 in Mocapy++ Python bindings, fix some left-over const-correcness issues and so on.
-However, this would be a breaking change and a lot of projects depend on Mocapy++.
+However, this would introduce a breaking change, and a lot of projects depend on Mocapy++.

 During the project one of the interesting technical exercises has been